rust-lang/rfcs/text/3642-thread-spawn-hook.md

 # Downsides

-- The implementation requires allocation for each hook (to store them in the global list of hooks), and an allocation each time a hook is spawned (to store the resulting closure).
+- The implementation requires allocation for each hook (to store them in the list of hooks), and an allocation each time a hook is spawned (to store the resulting closure).

-- A library that wants to make use of inheriting thread locals will have to register a global hook, and will need to keep track of whether its hook has already been added (e.g. in a static `std::sync::Once`).
+- A library that wants to make use of inheriting thread locals will have to register a global hook (e.g. at the start of `main`), and will need to keep track of whether its hook has already been added.

 - The hooks will not run if threads are spawned through e.g. pthread directly, bypassing the Rust standard library.